wp-plugins/content-table/readme.txt

 2. An example of a table of content

 == Changelog ==

+= 1.4.4 =
+* The modification of the title is optional if the [toc] is not added in the page

 = 1.4.3 =
 * Now compatible with HTTPS site